 Rebecca Soffer: Okay.
 “Please, don’t give it to me.
 It’s not helpful.
 In fact, it’s actually infuriating me and I kind of want to hit you.”
 What I needed were stories.
 I’m a storyteller.
 I wanted to be shown, not told.
 And that is what Modern Loss is.
 We show you through people’s experiences what it feels like.
 We show you through people’s experiences what worked for them, not in general, the silver bullet thing that worked for them.
 That doesn’t exist.
 But the thing that they’re grappling with on a narrow focus.
 How did they deal with the decision to have or not have another child after their second child died?
 How did they come to that decision whatever it was?
 Maybe it helps you think about how you’re going to do it.
 How did they decide to completely jump careers after their mom was killed?

-Kara Goldin: So Modern Loss, the book, it’s on Amazon.
+Kara Goldin: So Modern Loss, the book, [crosstalk 00:25:07] you guys so excited.
+I wish she could see this here, but definitely go, it’s on Amazon.
 At Modern Loss.
 Tell us a little bit, how does this differ from sort of what you’ve been doing today?

 Rebecca Soffer: That’s a good question.
 So, our book came out last year in 2018 and it’s called Modern Loss: Candid Conversation About Grief.
 Beginners Welcome.
 And it is a collection of pieces.
 It is purposely meant, I mean, you’re holding it in your hand.
 I would say it’s very pretty.
 It’s very bright.
 It’s very cheerful.
 It’s not what you would think.
 It doesn’t look like a chicken soup book.
 It doesn’t look like the stages of grief like … let’s use it as a doorstop.
 It is purposely meant to look like something that you think is cool enough to leave on your coffee table and leave it out loud and be unabashed about it.
 I’m not embarrassed to have a book about grief in your home.
 Don’t shove it under the bed.
 It’s kind of a metaphor for how we want you to approach this topic.
 And it is a collection of about 45 pieces, Gabby and I wrote extensively for it, and each piece has its own cartoon.